28 Liberty Street: History

 Two established banks in Lower Manhattan, the Chase National Bank and the Manhattan Company, merged to create the Chase Manhattan Bank in 1955.
-Chase had been the largest bank in the U.S. until the early 20th century, and the merger made the Chase Manhattan Bank the second-largest bank in the United States.
+Chase had been the largest bank in the US until the early 20th century, and the merger made the Chase Manhattan Bank the second-largest bank in the United States.
 The combined company was at 20 Pine Street.
 At the time, the Financial District had languished after many corporations had moved uptown.
 Few large buildings and structures had been erected in the neighborhood since the 1930s, except for transit infrastructure such as the Brooklyn–Battery Tunnel and office towers at 99 Church Street and 161 William Street.

 Planning and construction

 Initial planning

 In January 1955, Chase Manhattan president John J. McCloy hired David Rockefeller, patriarch of the Rockefeller family, as the company's executive vice president for redevelopment.
 Rockefeller later recalled that he had persuaded McCloy to employ a "qualified outside firm" to conduct studies on what facilities Chase Manhattan needed.
 The firm, Ebasco Services Incorporated, conducted numerous studies and determined that the company should buy land for a single headquarters at one of two possible locations: the "Broad Street block" and the "Mutual Life block".
 The firm further recommended a "definitive and dramatic" design.
 Rockefeller worked closely with real estate developer William Zeckendorf, who suggested purchasing the Mutual Life block between Nassau, Liberty, William, and Pine streets.
 In February 1955, the Chase Manhattan Bank purchased the Mutual Life plot for $4.425 million to construct a new headquarters called One Chase Manhattan Plaza.
 Chase also obtained 64000 ft2 from the Guaranty Trust Company on Liberty Street, adjacent to the other lots it had acquired.
 While Chase Manhattan claimed at the time that it had no plans to construct new headquarters, demolition began in May 1955.